axelarnetwork/arcs/ARCs/ARC-17.md

 ```
 1. User registers coin metadata on Sui via register_coin_metadata<T>
-   → Sends token type name and decimals to ITS Hub
+   → Sends token type, name, and decimals to ITS Hub

 2. User registers coin metadata on destination chain
    → ITS Hub stores decimal mappings for both chains